- 1 What’s it Like to Live in Atlanta?

 What’s it Like to Live in Atlanta?

-Top Neighborhoods in Atlanta
+Top Neighborhoods with Residences

-Atlanta is known for many things.
+Atlanta, GA is known for many things.
 It is, for example, the birthplace of Dr. Martin Luther King as well as the musical legends OutKast.
 As a top films and arts location, it also rivals Hollywood and New York in arts and entertainment.
 The city is also known for its hospitable nature.
 If you’d be moving down here, you’d find some of the neighborhoods quite friendly.

 Starting with the trendy East Atlanta Village where you’ll find the best of entertainment and coolness, other places like the equally cool Old Fourth Ward, and Castleberry Hill ranks among the coolest places to live in Atlanta.
-The rather expensive Virginia Highlands is another great neighborhood.
+The rather expensive Virginia Highlands is another great suburb.
 The neighborhood is quite walkable with many bars, coffee shops, and restaurants with a diverse menu lining the streets.

-No Shortage of Awesome Atlanta Apartments
+No Shortage of Awesome Apartments

 |Best Downtown Apartments||Address||Phone|